malyadr/usecases/README.md

 ### use case -1 ###

-use case -1 : terraform files and start script was available in usecase-1 branch
+use case -1 : terraform files and start-up script was available in usecase-1 branch

 ### use case -2 ###